Implementing Time Impact Analyses and Update Impact Analyses on Large, Complex EPC Projects

 Thus, if the effect of adding any delays to the schedule is that float is consumed, but no actual delay to the completion of the project results from adding the delays, then the Contractor has no time extension entitlement.

-3. TIA/UIA DEFINITIONS AND USES
+3. TIME IMPACT ANALYSIS/UPDATE IMPACT ANALYSIS DEFINITIONS AND USES

 The TIA/UIA is identified in numerous industry publications concerning the subject of delay analysis methodologies.
 The application of the TIA/UIA methodology has many variations.4 AACE® International’s Recommended Practice 29R-03 Forensic Schedule Analysis5 includes Method Implementation Protocol Modeled/Additive/Single Base (MIP 3.6) and Modeled/Additive/ Multiple Base (MIP 3.7).
 AACE® International generally defines the TIA/UIA as a modeled,6 prospective or retrospective CPM schedule delay analysis technique that adds Owner-caused and other excusable delays7 to the planned CPM schedule network.

-Ideally, the TIA/UIA is calculated on schedules which are statused up through the day before each impact first occurred.
+Ideally, the Time Impact Analysis is calculated on schedules that are statused up through the day before each impact first occurred.
 A problem with statusing the schedule on the day before each impact occurred is that the analyst would need to accurately status each existing schedule activity on each day prior to the occurrence of each delay event, which would require the accurate determination of percent complete progress of each activity at the time that the delay occurred.
 Unfortunately, Contractors usually do not status work activities in their schedules at the time of each delay event, and the supporting activity progress data is typically performed only on monthly reporting cycles.
 Therefore, common industry practice is to insert the impacts into schedules that were updated prior to the occurrence of the impacts.8 Thus, the TIA/UIA is typically calculated by adding impacts that occur during each schedule period/window to the schedule which is statused at the start of each specific window or impact period (which is typically the same schedule that is statused at the end of the prior window), usually the the monthly schedule updates prepared during the project.
 While the TIA/UIA can be calculated using the entire period of the project as one as-planned schedule,9 the TIA/UIA can also be performed in windows or periods of time, where the statused schedule and its then current critical path can be analyzed separately for each window or period, and cumulatively for the project.10

 Figure 1 illustrates conceptually the TIA/UIA methodology for a simple sequence of work.